hacdias/hacdias.com/content/posts/2025/12/16/viaduct-wrapped/index.md

 </div>

 In two weeks, they will be updating the wrapped to include the remaining trips of the year, so the statistics will actually show the whole of 2025!
 I will update this post then with the updated statistics.
 I don't expect much to change since I'll probably only be going one time to the office.

+One goal for 2026 is to maybe get to around 75% coverage in The Netherlands.
+It should be possible, I just need to visit Friesland and ride a few regional lines there.
+There's also quite a lot of tracks in North Holland which I've never ridden.